kvassAI/slate/source/includes/_coupons.md

 # Coupons

-Coupons are a great way to offer discounts or vouchers to your customers.
+Coupons are a great way to offer discounts or credit vouchers to your customers.
 They can be used together with multiple business models: Orders, Invoices and Subscriptions.

 ## Coupon Object